jenevasmith/osTicket-Post-Installation-Configuration/README.md

 </p>
 <p>
 Configure Departments

-Admin Panel -> Agents -> Departments
+  In the Admin Panel, within the Agents tab, select Departments, then click the “Add New Department” button.

 </p>
 <br />